-A subject submitted by one or more shareholders who have made use of the right to place an item on the agenda can be put forward for discussion or put to a vote.
+A subject submitted by one or more shareholders who have made use of the right to place an item on the agenda may be submitted to the general meeting for discussion or voting.
 The vote on the shareholders' proposal may be binding or non-binding in nature.
 The vote is binding if the proposal relates to a field where the general meeting has decision-making power by virtue of the law or articles of association.
-The vote is non-binding in all other cases, but the result of the vote does send a signal to the management board and the supervisory board.18 An opinion on a shareholders' proposal should be formed on the merits of each individual case, in which process the reference points listed above for the items on the agenda can be taken into consideration.
+The vote is non-binding in all other cases, but the result of the vote does send a signal to the management board and the supervisory board.21 An opinion on a shareholders' proposal should be formed on the merits of each individual case, in which process the reference points listed above for the items on the agenda can be taken into consideration.

-18 If a request to place an item on the agenda relates to an area where the general meeting has no powers by virtue of the law or the articles of association, the company management may refuse the request to place the item as a voting item on the agenda.
+If a request to place an item on the agenda relates to an area where the general meeting has no powers by virtue of the law or the articles of association, the company management may refuse the request to place the item as a voting item on the agenda.